The Impact of Climate Change on Northern Lights

 Solar Activity

 Solar activity plays a significant role in the frequency and intensity of the northern lights.
 While solar activity is not directly related to climate change, understanding and predicting these solar events are crucial for predicting auroras.
-Climate change may not directly affect solar activity, but it can impact our ability to monitor and predict it accurately.
+Climate change does not directly affect solar activity, but it can impact our ability to monitor and predict it accurately.

 Does Climate Change Have a Significant Impact on Auroras?